-- Plot output: Ruskin saves plots in PNG (bitmap) and PDF (vector) formats with the click of a button.
+- Plot output: Ruskin saves plots in PNG (bitmap) and PDF (vector) formats with a click of a button.

-- Complete deployment simulation: If you are curious about battery autonomy or memory usage estimates, Ruskin can simulate any RBR logger and estimate the deployment resources required.
+- Complete deployment simulation: If you are curious about battery autonomy or memory usage estimates, Ruskin can simulate any RBR instrument and estimate the deployment resources required.

-- Calibration: One- or two-point calibration for dissolved oxygen, pH, pressure, and turbidity.
+- User calibration: One- or two-point calibration for dissolved oxygen, pH, fluorescence, and turbidity.

-- Automatic update: You don’t need to check to see if we have added new features – Ruskin will check for you.
-Each time you start Ruskin, it will see if there is an improved version available, and if so, ask you if you want to download it for free.
+- Automatic update: You don't need to check to see if we have added new features - Ruskin will check for you.
+Each time you start Ruskin, it will inform you of any improved version available and ask if you want to download it for free.

 Serial-to-USB (dongle/driver) issues